Skip to main content

 Wood is a natural, living material that responds to its environment.
 It can be affected by light, temperature, humidity, and wear.

-Caring for solid wood
+Caring for Solid Wood

 We do not recommend placing solid wood furniture in direct sunlight or near sources of heat.
 The natural characteristics of wood cause it to expand and contract with changes in humidity.
 Placing your furniture in these environments for prolonged periods of time may cause the timber to dry out, shrink, crack, or fade.